seryl/souffle/README.md

 }
 ```

-With the above system, we'll have four nodes and the default system-wise options:
+With the above system, we'll have four nodes and the default system-wide options:

 <table>
   <tr>